What is Thyristor and How it works?

 iC = Cj dVa / dt

-Therefore, if the rate of rise of forward voltage dVa /dt is high, the charging current iC would be more.
-Here, the charging current plays the role of gate current to turn On the SCR even the gate signal is zero.
+Therefore, if the rate of rise of forward voltage dVa /dt is high, the charging current iC would be higher.
+Here, the charging current plays the role of gate current to turn ON the SCR even when the gate signal is zero.

 Temperature Triggering:

-When the Thyristor is in forward blocking mode, most of the applied voltage collects over the junction J2, this voltage associated with some leakage current.
-Which increases the temperature of the junction J2.
-So, with the increase in temperature the depletion layer decrease and at some high temperature (within the safe limit), depletion layer breaks and the SCR turns to ON state.
+When the Thyristor is in forward blocking mode, most of the applied voltage collects over the junction J2; this voltage is associated with some leakage current.
+This increases the temperature of the junction J2.
+So, with the increase in temperature, the depletion layer decreases, and at some high temperature (within the safe limit), the depletion layer breaks and the SCR turns to the ON state.

 Light Triggering:

-For triggering a SCR with light, a recess (or hollow) is made inner p-layer as shown in figure below.
-The beam of light of particular wavelength is directed by optical fibres for irradiation.
-As, the intensity of the light exceeds to a certain value, SCR get turn ON.
-These type of SCR called as Light Activated SCR (LASCR).
-Sometimes, these SCR triggered using both light source and gate signal in combination.
-High gate current and lower light intensity required to turn ON the SCR.
+For triggering an SCR with light, a recess (or hollow) is made inner p-layer as shown in the figure below.
+The beam of light of a particular wavelength is directed by optical fibres for irradiation.
+As the intensity of the light exceeds a certain value, SCR turn ON.
+This type of SCR is called Light Activated SCR (LASCR).
+Sometimes, these SCR are triggered using both the light source and gate signal in combination.
+High gate current and lower light intensity are required to turn ON the SCR.

-LASCR or Light triggered SCR are used in HVDC (High Voltage Direct Current) transmission system.
+LASCR or Light-triggered SCR are used in HVDC (High Voltage Direct Current) transmission systems.

 Thyristor light triggering